 Description

-The export command takes a configuration from a previously created backup (via create config backup), from the candidate configuration, or from the SSR's running configuration, and stores it as a file on the local filesystem.
+The export command takes the running or candidate configuration from the SSR and stores it as a file on the local filesystem.
 It can then be taken off, moved onto other systems, archived, etc.

 Exported files are stored in /etc/128technology/config-exports/ and are stored as GZIP compressed files.